-1 MOTIVATION
+1 Motivation

 Recent years have seen a dramatic rise in the availability of cheap radio hardware, particularly Software-Defined Radios (SDRs).
-Not only have these devices become more widely available, but their capabilities have increased, with devices like the HackRF One (340 USD, Adafruit) able to transmit and receive in frequencies ranging from 1 MHz to 6 GHz [1].
-As a result, the ability to carry out spoofing attacks, once exclusive to large-budget organizations and nationstate actors, is now within reach for even motivated hobbyists.
+Not only have these devices become more widely available, but their capabilities have increased, with devices like the HackRF One (340 USD, Adafruit) able to transmit and receive in frequencies ranging from 1 MHz to 6 GHz [2].
+As a result, the ability to carry out physical layer attacks (particularly spoofing, jamming, and replay), once exclusive to large-budget organizations and nation-state actors, is now within reach for even motivated hobbyists.
 This poses a particular threat to satellite systems, many of which were built under the assumption that tampering with signals would be prohibitively expensive for the vast majority of attackers.

-Spoofing and replay attacks have been widely explored in wireless systems - attackers equipped with an SDR can overshadow legitimate communications or spoof messages outside normal communication.
-Many widely used systems are vulnerable to these attacks, including the ADS-B avionics protocol [2], the LTE telephony system [3, 4], and satellite systems including GPS [5].
+Physical layer attacks have been widely explored in wireless systems - attackers equipped with an SDR can overshadow legitimate communications or spoof messages outside normal communication.
+Many widely used systems are vulnerable to these attacks, including the ADS-B avionics protocol [3], the LTE telephony system [4, 5], and satellite systems including GPS [6].
 Due to the critical nature of satellite systems, it is vital that operators can prevent or detect spoofing attacks to protect the systems and applications that rely on them.